PTDZ/PTDZ/README.md

 #### Research (Neuroscience, Imaging Genetics & Neurodegeneration) | Data Science

-I completed my PhD in Biology (summa cum laude) from the Nencki Institute of Experimental Biology, PAS, where I conducted research in cognitive neuroscience and imaging genetics.
-I led a project funded by the Polish National Science Centre, investigating how various polymorphisms in Alzheimer’s disease risk genes affect their carriers.
-This work resulted in the release of the PEARL-Neuro Dataset, which I currently curate.
+I obtained my PhD in Biology (summa cum laude) from the Nencki Institute of Experimental Biology, Polish Academy of Sciences, where I conducted research in cognitive neuroscience and imaging genetics.
+My scientific interests focus on structural and functional neuroimaging of the aging brain, with an emphasis on the early detection and prediction of neurodegeneration.
+I led a project funded by the Polish National Science Centre, exploring how various polymorphisms in Alzheimer’s disease risk genes influence their carriers.
+This work led to the development and release of the PEARL-Neuro Dataset, which I currently curate.

+Here, I primarily share open-source code for simple plugins and scripts to support data analysis — especially for EEG data — and maintain a curated list called SORTED, featuring interesting ideas, tools, and resources in neuroscience, data management, and data science.

 I navigate between two worlds — science & art, technology & nature — as my other great passion is [wildlife photography](https://ptdz.pl).